-ID Risk Description Owner Milestone Curre Scor Trend 916 Material variations from the funding planning assumptions that underpin medium term sustainability Finance Director All 19 19 Û ID Control Level and Action Description 1 01 wner Due 2670 High - Engagement with stakeholders to ensure the case for by all Board members (Political and Business leaders), and a - iief Executive ficer Mar 24 2671 Medium - There is structured engagement with government makers. officials and decision- iief Executive ficer Mar 24 2672 Medium - TfN and DfT collaborative working to develop a revised version of Memorandum of Understanding.
+ID Risk Description Owner Milestone Current Score Target Score Trend 916 Material variations from the funding planning assumptions that underpin medium term sustainability Finance Director All 19 19 û ID Control Level and Action Description • Own er Due 2670 High - Engagement with stakeholders to ensure the case for by all Board members (Political and Business leaders), and a d Chief Office Executive er Mar 24 2671 Medium - There is structured engagement with government makers. officials and decision- Chief Office Mar 24 2672 Medium - TfN and DfT collaborative working to develop a revised version of Memorandum of Understanding.
 Closed 2673 Medium - TfN to demonstrate that it delivers value for money, maximises the efficiency of taxpayer money and provide additional value and benefit for Partners in the North of England through a prioritised and sustainable business plan.
-Mar 24 2674 Medium - TfN to explore wider funding expertunities through development of Centre of Closed 2675 Medium - Early and continuous engagement with DfT in rela and subsequent performance. d continuous engagement with DfT in relation to business planning proving the province of the iief Executive ficer Mar 24 2676 Fallback Plan - Conclude budget and business planning base d on funding allocation. nance rector Mar 24
+Mar 24 2674 Medium - TfN to explore wider funding opportunities through development of Centre of Closed 2675 Medium - Early and continuous engagement with DfT in relational subsequent performance. um - Early and continuous engagement with DfT in relation to business planning subsequent performance.
+Mar 24 2676 Fallback Plan - Conclude budget and business planning base d on funding allocation.
+Finan Direc Mar 24

-ID Risk Description Owner Milestone Curro Sco Target Score Trend 310 There is a risk that TfN could have a reduced role in the rail industry following the implementation of rail reform including the role with Great British Railway.
-Rail/Roads Director 2,4 19) 17 € ID Control Level and Action Description · Ow ner Due 1638 High - TfN is working with the GBR transition team to work on a more detailed proposal as to how the white paper might be delivered in the North and are working to develop TfN proposition to define what our role would be in the rail industry going forward to present to GBR Transition team.
-Dec 23 983 CEO.
-The programme board provides a programme of work to develop the partnership /Roads ector Ongoing 2841 NEW: Medium - Rail North committee has agreed the establishment of a Northwest /Roads ector Aug 23 2637 Eall-back Plan - Use rail-reform programme to strengthen TfN's relationships and position /Roads ector Mar 24
+ID Risk Description Owner Milestone Curro Target Score Trend 310 There is a risk that TfN could have a reduced role in the rail industry following the implementation of rail reform including the role with Great British Railway.
+Rail/Roads Director 2,4 19 17 ‡ ID Control Level and Action Description , Ow ner Due 1638 to how the white paper might be delivered in the North and are working to develop TfN /Roads ector Dec 23 983 High - TfN has established a rail-reform programme board from April 22 chaired by TfN's /Roads ector Ongoing 2841 /Roads ector Aug 23 2637 Fall-back Plan - Use rail-reform programme to strengthen with GBRTT.
+TfN's relations nips and posi tion /Roads ector Mar 24

 ID Risk Description Owner Milestone Current Score Target Score Trend 296 There is a risk of disconnect between TfN's statutory powers/remit and stakeholder expectations.
-Chief Executive Officer All 18 15 ⇔ ID D Control Level and Action Description Due 949 Medium - There is continuous engagement with stakeholders, and partners, to continue to represent 'One Voice' for the North.
-Executive er Ongoing
+Chief Executive Officer All 18 15 \$ ID Control Level and Action Description Own er Due 949 The second of th Executive r Ongoing

 ID Risk Description Owner Milestone Current Score Target Score Trend 880 TfN are unable to provide the 'One Voice' for the North in relation to strategic transport investment priorities, and policy positions.
-Chief Executive Officer All 18 15 ⇔ ID Control Level and Action Description • · Owner Due 2494 High - As part of the second Strategic Transport Plan we existing forums to ensure Partners are actively engage - lisation of Strategy, & Comms • Ongoing 2496 Medium - There is continuous engagement with Members and constituent authorities, stakeholders, and partners, to continue to represent the 'One Voice' for the North. cutive Ongoing 2635 High - Use established governance, to ensure that TfN priorities agreed by TfN Board. activity continues to meet the Strategy, & Comms • Ongoing 2740 High - Maintain and enhance the recently developed E TfN.
-VCI evidence base, owned by Rail/Road s Director Closed 2741 Medium - Partners with the application of the EVCI evidence base in promoting provision of EV infrastructure across all areas of the North, developing EVCI infrastructure plans and securing funding.
+Chief Executive Officer All 18 15 ‡ ID Control Level and Action Description Owner Due 2494 High - As part of the second Strategic Transport Plan existing forums to ensure Partners are actively engage Strategy, & Comms • Ongoing 2496 Medium - There is continuous engagement with Members and constituent authorities, stakeholders, and partners, to continue to represent the 'One Voice' for the North.
+Chief Executive Officer 2635 High - Use established governance, to ensure that TfN activity continues to meet the priorities agreed by TfN Board.
+Analysis Director Ongoing 2740 High - Maintain and enhance the recently developed EVCI evidence hase, owned by Rail/Road s Director Closed 2741 Medium - Partners with the application of the EVCI evidence base in promoting provision of EV infrastructure across all areas of the North, developing EVCI infrastructure plans and securing funding.
 Rail/Road s Director Closed 2742 Medium - Co-ordinating engagement with DfT, Office for Zero Emissions, Electricity s Director Closed